huonw/huonw.github.io/about/index.md

 google_meta: true
 ---

 I'm Huon Wilson.
-I'm
-[interested to hear from you](/job).
 I have degrees in computational statistics and also pure mathematics.
 I write code a lot and write text occasionally.
 I [have done a lot of volunteering][rust-prs] on [the Rust programming language](http://rust-lang.org/), and was on